-A numbered iSCSI request will not change its allocated CmdSN, regardless of the number of times and circumstances in which it is reissuedreissued (see Section 6.1.1 Usage of Retry).
+A numbered iSCSI request will not change its allocated CmdSN, regardless of the number of times and circumstances in which it is reissued (see Section 6.1.1 Usage of Retry).
 At the target, it is assumed that CmdSN is relevant only while the command has not created any state related to its execution (execution state); afterwards, CmdSN becomes irrelevant.
 Testing for the execution state (represented by identifying the Initiator Task Tag) is assumed to precede any other action at the target, and is followed by ordering and delivery if no execution state is found or delivery if an execution state is found.

-When the current value of the CmdSN register is Q, an initiator MUST not advance CmdSN past R + 231 - 1 after reissuing a command with CmdSN R on a connection while this connection is operational, unless a new non-immediate command with CmdSN equal or greater than Q was issued on the given connection and its reception acknowledged by the target (see Section 9.3 Command Retry and Cleaning Old Command InstancesSection 8.3 Command Retry and Cleaning Old Command InstancesSection 8.3 Command Retry and Cleaning Old Command InstancesSection 8.3 Command MUST be sent in order after the retried command.
+If an initiator issues a command retry for a command with CmdSN R on a connection when the session CmdSN register is Q, it MUST NOT advance the CmdSN past R + 2\\31 -1 unless a different non-immediate command with CmdSN equal or greater than Q was issued on the same connection if the connection is still operational, and the reception of the command is acknowledged by the target (see Section 8.4 Command Retry and Cleaning Old Command Instances).
+The second non-immediate command when sent, MUST be sent in-order after the retried command on the same connection.

 A target MUST NOT issue a command response or DATA-In PDU with status before acknowledging the command.
 However, the acknowledgement can be included in the response or Data-in PDU itself.

-2.2.2.2 Response/Status Numbering and Acknowledging
+2.2.2.
+Response/Status Numbering and Acknowledging

 Responses in transit from the target to the initiator are numbered.
 The StatSN (Status Sequence Number) is used for this purpose.
 StatSN is a counter maintained per connection.
 ExpStatSN is used by the initiator to acknowledge status.
-The status sequence number space is 32bit integers and the arithmetic operations are the regular mod(232) arithmetic.
+The status sequence number space is 32-bit unsigned-integers and the arithmetic operations are the regular mod(2\\32) arithmetic.